-Due to the regional banking industry crisis, the Foundation and its board of directors approved the transfer of uninsured bank deposits from First Republic Bank to a legally segregated custody account at Two Ocean Trust, a Publicly Chartered Trust Company, managed by a member of the board of directors.
+Due to the regional banking industry crisis in 2023, the Foundation and its board of directors approved the transfer of uninsured bank deposits from First Republic Bank to a legally segregated custody account at Two Ocean Trust, a Publicly Chartered Trust Company, managed by a member of the board of directors.
 The Foundation's custody account was invested in US Treasuries and US Government Money Market Mutual Fund managed by Northern Trust.
+As of December 31, 2023, the member retired from the board of directors.